 How to get rid of Drugstore Beetles.
 Drugstore beetles are approximately 1/10-1/8 inches in length.
 The drugstore beetles are brownish-red insects that invade areas with opened food packaging.

-In the household, they consume pantry foods and bread such as crackers, popcorn products, pasta, dried fruits, and even pet food.
+In the household, they consume pantry foods and bread such as crackers, popcorn and food products, pasta, dried fruits, and even pet food.

-In any part of the world, this particular problem is common in drugstores or pharmacies, but mostly in residential homes where there are foods left out that they are able to consume in a constant environment of 70-80 degrees Fahrenheit.
+In any part of the world, this particular problem is common in drugstores or pharmacies, but mostly in residential homes where there are foods left out that they can consume in a constant environment of 70-80 degrees Fahrenheit.

 How to get rid of Drugstore Beetles

-You can get rid of drugstore beetles by identifying their source of food and removing that.
+You can get rid of the drugstore beetle problem by identifying their food source and removing that.
 Get everything out of your pantry, and then remove everything.

-Vacuum the area and then scrub the shelves with a cleaning solution.
+Vacuum the food storage areas and then scrub the shelves with a cleaning solution.
 Use pheromone traps to keep them from returning.

-Make your own homemade traps by putting some apple cider vinegar in a saucer nearby.
+Make your homemade traps by putting some apple cider vinegar in a saucer nearby.
+The drugstore beetle is a different type from the biscuit beetle and cigarette beetle.

 Clean your Pantry